Accelerating Time-Optimal Trajectory Planning for Connected and Automated Vehicles with Graph Neural Networks: Coordination of Connected and Automated Vehicles

 Given the generated decision sequence, the CAVs sequentially solve the time-optimal control problem. \begin{problem} (\textbf{Cooperative planning for all CAVs}) At any time step $t^{c}$, \CAV{i} $\in \AAA (t^{c})$, in a sequential manner determined by \eqref{eq:dec_seq}, solves the following time-optimal control problem \end{problem}

-We can observe that at each replanning instance, we need to solve $N(t)$ time-optimal control problem sequentially, which becomes more computationally expensive given an increasing number of CAVs.
-Moreover, we can consider Problem~\ref{prb:cc-replan} with the decision sequence \eqref{eq:dec_seq} as a parametric optimization problem, where the optimal solutions depend on some problem parameters that include all the time-varying quantities, \eg the initial conditions of the CAVs.
-Therefore, an interesting approach to accelerate solving this problem is to learn a mapping between the vector of problem parameters and the optimal solutions using supervised learning and data generated offline.
-The trained model is then used to generate approximate optimal solutions for rapid real-time execution.
-In the next section, we develop a learning framework that approximates the solutions of time-optimal control problems with graph neural networks.
+At each replanning instance, we solve \(N(t)\) time-optimal control problems sequentially, which becomes increasingly expensive as the number of CAVs grows.
+Problem~\ref{prb:cc-replan}, together with the decision sequence \eqref{eq:dec_seq}, can be viewed as a parametric optimization problem whose optimal solutions depend on time-varying parameters, such as the initial conditions of the CAVs.
+To accelerate its solution, we learn a mapping from problem parameters to optimal solutions using supervised learning and offline-generated data.
+The trained model then provides approximate optimal solutions for real-time execution.
+In the next section, we develop a GNN-based learning framework to approximate the solutions of these time-optimal control problems.